 Exercise increases your physical fitness.
 But what about your cognitive fitness?

-New research is shedding light on the relationship between physical exercise, walking endurance, and cognitive health- and the results are especially exciting for older people who want to prevent cognitive decline.
+New research sheds light on the relationship between physical exercise, walking endurance, and cognitive health- and the results are especially exciting for those who want to prevent age-related cognitive decline.

 We'll have a look at that study, and examine the significance of brain health for maintaining strong bones and avoiding fracture.